stratforge/ml-code-challenge/README.md

 - Price
 - Build Quality

-The dataset should include raw text reviews, some of which might be poorly written, contain irrelevant information (e.g., shipping complaints), or be misclassified.
+The dataset includes raw text reviews, some of which might be poorly written, contain irrelevant information (e.g., shipping complaints), or be misclassified.
 Some reviews might belong to multiple categories.

 ---